zemogle/pyOculus/README.md

 This needs to be running when you do the next step, so open a new terminal (or if you are running headless, open another ssh session).

-`python indi_single.py`
+`python snapper.py`

-will save a file called `frame.fits` after taking a 1s image.
+will save a file called `latest.fits` after taking an image.